F. Art, Literature, and Others

-Art: The garden at the Adachi Museum of Art in Yasugi, Japan, which expresses the beauty of Japanese painter Taikan Yokoyama in three dimensions (2019).
+Art: The garden at the Adachi Museum of Art in Yasugi, Japan, which brings the beauty of Japanese painter Taikan Yokoyama to life in three dimensions (2019).

-Art: A bonsai tree, showing beauty in deadwood, on display at the Omiya Bonsai Art Museum in Saitama, Japan (2023).
+Art: A bonsai tree, showcasing the beauty of deadwood, on display at the Omiya Bonsai Art Museum in Saitama, Japan (2023).

-Art: “Light of Reason” (2014) by Chris Burden at Brandeis University in Waltham, USA (2014).
-The title comes from the words of Louis D. Brandeis, “If we would guide by the light of reason, we must let our minds be bold.”
+Art: “Light of Reason” (2014) by Chris Burden, located at Brandeis University in Waltham, USA (2014).
+The title is inspired by the words of Louis D. Brandeis: “If we would guide by the light of reason, we must let our minds be bold.”

-(Cont’d) A heart-shaped stone that he gives to the people he meets.
+(Cont’d) A heart-shaped stone that he gives to those he meets.

-Food: Cakes like real ice cream bars in Singapore, reflecting a playful spirit (2016).
+Food: Cakes shaped like real ice cream bars in Singapore, reflecting a playful spirit (2016).

 (Cont’d) Also in Bangkok (2019).